A Barrier Certificate-based Simplex Architecture for Systems with Approximate and Hybrid Dynamics

 The FSC is based on checking recoverability during the next time step.
 For this purpose, the set $\admis$ of admissible states is shrunk by margins of $\mu_{\rm dec}$ and $\mu_{\rm inc}$, a vector of upper bounds on the amount by which each state variable can decrease and increase, respectively, in one time step, maximized over all admissible states.
 Formally,

 where $\dot{x}_{min}$ and $\dot{x}_{max}$ are vectors of solutions to the optimization problems:

 The difficulty of finding these extremal values depends on the complexity of the functions $\dot{x}_i(x,u)$.
 For example, it is relatively easy if they are convex.
-In our case study of a realistic microgrid model, they are multivariate polynomials with degree~1, and hence convex.
+In both case studies described in Section~\ref{sec:EE_BCM}, they are multivariate polynomials of degree~1, and hence convex.
 The set $\admis_r$ of \emph{restricted admissible states} is given by:

 Let $\textit{Reach}_{=\eta}(x,u)$ denote the set of states reachable from state $x$ after exactly time $\eta$ if control action $u$ is taken in state $x$.
 Let $\textit{Reach}_{\le \eta}(x,u)$ denote the set of states reachable from $x$ within time $\eta$ if control action $u$ is taken in state $x$. \begin{lemma} For all $x \in \admis_r(u)$ and all control actions $u$, $\textit{Reach}_{\le \eta}(x,u) \subseteq \admis$. \end{lemma} \begin{proof} The derivative of $x$ is bounded by $\dot{x}_{min}(u)$ and $\dot{x}_{max}(u)$ for all states in $\admis$.
-This implies that $\mu_{\rm dec}$ and $\mu_{\rm inc}$ are the largest amounts by which the state $x$ can decrease and increase, respectively, during time $\eta$, as long as $x$ remains within $\admis$ during the time step.
+This implies that $\mu_{\rm dec}$ and $\mu_{\rm inc}$ are the largest amounts by which the state $x$ can decrease and increase, respectively, during time $\eta$ as long as $x$ remains within $\admis$ during the time step.
 Since $\admis_r(u)$ is obtained by shrinking $\admis$ by $\mu_{\rm dec}$ and $\mu_{\rm inc}$ (i.e., by moving the lower and upper bounds, respectively, of each variable inwards by those amounts), the state cannot move outside of $\admis$ during time $\eta$. \end{proof}